-- 1. What are the evidence-based guidelines regarding the therapeutic substitution of different drugs for the treatment of tuberculosis when there is a shortage of, or limited access to, the first line treatment? - 2.
-What are the evidence-based guidelines regarding the therapeutic substitution of different drugs for the treatment of tuberculosis when there is an intolerance of the first line treatment? - 3.
-What are the evidence-based guidelines regarding the therapeutic substitution of different drugs for the treatment of tuberculosis when there is resistance to one of the drugs in the first line treatment?
+- 1. What are the evidence-based guidelines regarding the therapeutic substitution of different drugs for the treatment of multi-drug resistant tuberculosis when there is a shortage of, or limited access to, the first line treatment? - 2.
+What are the evidence-based guidelines regarding the therapeutic substitution of different drugs for the treatment of multi-drug resistant tuberculosis when there is an intolerance to the first line treatment?